 With luck, we’ll see Justify run again this year.
 Maybe the Travers Stakes at Saratoga in August and the Breeders’ Cup in November at Churchill Downs.
 In 2015 American Pharoah won the Breeders’ Cup but finished behind Keen Ice in the Travers.

 Justify is the son of Scat Daddy and Stage Magic.
 He has a lot of Northern Dancer in him, through both parents.
 1977 Triple Crown winner Seattle Slew is his mother’s great-great-grandsire.
 A generation back from there on his dad’s side, there’s Big Red, Secretariat.
 Another few generations back and you’ll see the original Big Red, the big chestnut champion Man o’ War.

 Robert’s stag do in Wednesday’s episode.
 Less than a handful of guys who don’t know Robert all that well gathered in the Rovers in mid-afternoon.
 On its own, a bit lame, even seeming a bit shoehorned in.
 But in costume?
 That was the straw that broke the camel’s back.

 There was a warning signal just before.
 Ryan told Steve – there’s a theme, come as a pop star.
 A heads up for the audience too.
 It might be good, some of them have been, I told myself.
-But events involving themed fancy dress have become somewhat of a Corrie trope.
+But events having themed fancy dress has become somewhat of a Corrie trope.